akhilac1/KatasDeshi/Architecture/Asynchronous Order Cancellation.md

 - Persisted messages Topics
 - Synchronous send - Synchronous send does a blocking wait in the message producer until the broker has acknowledged that the message has been persisted.
 - Client Acknowledge mode - with message lock duration.
--
-A given message can only be delivered to one processor/Thread at any point in time and this message will be locked so that no other process/thread can read this message.
-Processor will first process the message and then mark the message as processed and this will delete the event from the Subscription queue.
-In case processor errors out or crashes then message/event will still remain on subscription queue and can be processed later by any other process or thread.
-When the user places an order, accurate price, including tax should be billed to the user and the order should be queued for processing.
-A notification should be posted to the user, clearly indicating that the order is pending for confirmation.

-Queued Order should be retireved in the same sequence that it was queued [ FIFO ] and validated to ensure food is available both in central inventory and also at the location via the third-party Fridge API/PoS interface.
-Post confirmation of availability, food should be blocked for the user, against a specific Order code.
-After successful reservation of food, inventory should be updated and notification should be sent to the PoS/Fridge with details of the order code.

-Post completion of all of the above steps, the user should be sent a confirmation of the order.
-In case of failure of any of the above, Order should be immediately cancelled, with payment refund intiated.
-User should be notified of the cancellation and SLA for completing the refund.